Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Can I play the list in first person?

 > A: The list is meant for 3rd person gameplay and I won't support or solve first-person specific issues.
-By default, a mod called `Seamless Combat Camera` is enabled, which automatically makes you enter third person when drawing a weapon or entering combat.
+By default, a mod called `Toggle Combat Camera` is enabled, which automatically makes you enter third person when drawing a weapon or entering combat.

 ## Q: How do I wait?